Favicon: Apple devices

 The icon file referenced by apple-touch-icon is modified to add rounded corners.
 On the iOS versions prior to iOS 7, a drop shadow, and reflective shine would be added, and apple-touch-icon-precomposed icon may be provided to instruct devices not to apply reflective shine on the image.

 No HTML is required by browsers or mobile devices to retrieve these icons.
 The website's root is the default location for the file apple-touch-icon.png (in order of priority).

 Android devices

 On Android devices, users can use the Add to home screen function in Chrome's tools menu to pin a web page to their home screen.

 This also works for any website, but if no favicon is provided, a generic icon is used.
-As Android app icons are sized in 48x48 points, website should provide favicons sized in multiples of 48x48 pixels.
+As Android app icons are sized in 48x48 points, websites should provide favicons sized in multiples of 48x48 pixels.
 For modern high resolution devices, Google recommends providing icons in 192x192 pixels.